ncsa/Swift-T-Variant-Calling/README.md

 /path/to/Swift-T-Variant-Calling/src/VariantCalling.swift -runfile=/path/to/your.runfile
 ```

-Swift-T will create and run the qsub command for you, however, this one will fail if running on two or more nodes.
+Swift-T will create and run the qsub command for you, however, this one will fail if running on two or more nodes, so immediately kill it.
+Now we must edit the qsub script swift produced

 To fix this, we need to add a few variables to the submission file that was just created.

-The file will be located in the `log_directory` directory and will be called `turbine-cray.sh`
+The file will be located in the `$SWIFT_TMP` directory and will be called `turbine-cray.sh`

 Add the following items to the file: